MenkeTechnologies/zsh-expand/README.md

 ### // THE MONSTER CHAIN

 No other expansion plugin can do this.
-1,180 tokens.
-5 full loops through the entire wrapper stack.
-12 builtin permutations in every possible order.
-Every one of the 30 supported prefix commands duplicated with different flag combos. `strace` and `ltrace` with all 26 flags maxed out.
+757 tokens.
+12 shell builtin permutations up front, then every one of the 30 execvp wrapper commands duplicated with different flag combos. `strace` and `ltrace` with all 26 flags maxed out.
 Variable assignments scattered everywhere.
-The parser chews through all of it and `gco` still expands to `git checkout`:
+Shell builtins come first (they only exist inside zsh), then execvp wrappers chain freely.
+The parser consumes the entire prefix and `gco` expands to `git checkout`:

 ```
 nocorrect time -p command -p builtin eval noglob coproc       \